-Pitcairn Lodge Care Home specialises in a number of specific personal care needs, including personalised nursing, dementia and palliative care.
+Pitcairn Lodge Nursing Home specialises in a number of specific personal care needs, including personalised nursing, dementia and palliative care.

 The home works closely with the surrounding community and other healthcare services, trains its staff in modern and traditional care techniques and supports an extensive choice of diet and lifestyle within the home.

 We believe that every individual irrespective of their physical, social or psychological condition has the right to be treated with dignity and respect and to be supported to maintain choice and control over their lives.

-Pitcairn Lodge is a 55-bed care home in Aberdeenshire, located in a peaceful and tranquil spot surrounded by attractive woodland.
+Pitcairn Lodge is a 55-bed nursing home in Aberdeenshire, located in a peaceful and tranquil spot surrounded by attractive woodland.

 The Lodge itself is a purpose-built, ground-level building, enabling residents to move around the home with ease.
 In the ‘Larch’ dementia community there are 28 bedrooms, two lounges and two dining rooms.
 ‘Willow’ is our 27-bed community for frail elderly residents; there are also two lounges and two dining rooms.
 Each community has a mix of en-suites (toilet and basin) and partial en-suites (washbasin), as well as two resident shower rooms and two bathrooms.

 Residents are encouraged to enjoy the sensory garden throughout the summer months, planted with a range of plants and herbs that evoke memories of bygone days.

 With the thriving city of Aberdeen just eight miles away, it doesn’t take long to reach Pitcairn Lodge by car or taxi.
 The village of Kirkton of Skene is close-by.
 It is a small parish community consisting of a local church, primary school and nursery, village store and public house.

 Our care team is on-hand 24 hours a day, every day of the year and staff are dedicated to delivering care with kindness.